 Going forward, I intend to do a solo exhibition, which I haven’t done before.
 Because previous ones have been group shows.
 Because before, I was just so busy dealing with teaching and setting up this business.
 My personal development of paintings and design is the short stick now.
-So got to do a little more until everything’s on par with each other.
+So I’ve got to do a little more until everything’s on par with each other.
 I think that’s how I feel at least.

 I think I’ll do more spiritual stuff, because it’s what I want to develop further.

-And that would include like murals?
+And would that include murals?

 It’s at the monastery at Sharminub in Nepal.
 So before my Sifu passed away, he had asked me to paint a painting.
 He didn’t specifically say mural, but basically, “You have to paint a painting in the lecture hall.”
 He told me what the painting has to be.

-He’s passed away, but, I just need to complete it before his reincarnation comes back.
+He’s passed away, but I just need to complete it before his reincarnation comes back.